dafny-lang/dafny/docs/_includes/UserGuide.md

 ## Compilation

-The dafny tool can compile a dafny program to one of several target languages.
+The dafny tool can compile a Dafny program to one of several target languages.
 Details and idiosyncracies of each of these are described in the following subsections.
 In general note that,

 - the compiled code originating from dafny can be compiled with other source and binary code, but only the dafny-originated code is verified
 - the output file names can be set using `-out`
-- for each target language, there is a runtime library that must be used with the dafny-generated code when executing that code
+- for each target language, there is a runtime library that must be used with the dafny-generated code when executing that code; the runtime libraries are part of the Binary and Source releases (typically in the Binaries folder)
-- names in dafny are written out as names in the target language.
+- names in Dafny are written out as names in the target language.
 In some cases this can result in naming conflicts.
-Thus if  dafny program is intended to be compiled to a target language X, you should avoid using dafny identifiers that are not legal identifiers in X or that conflict with reserved words in X.
+Thus if a Dafny program is intended to be compiled to a target language X, you should avoid using Dafny identifiers that are not legal identifiers in X or that conflict with reserved words in X.

 TODO - location of DafnyRuntime files

+### Main method

+To generate a stand-alone executable from a Dafny program, the Dafny program must contain exactly one method named `Main`, with no input arguments.
+This `Main` method is the entry point for the program.
+Without a `Main` method, dafny will still produce executable output files, but they will need to be linked with some other code in the target language that provides a `main` entry point.

+TO BE WRITTEN

+TODO - non-static main in a class.

+### extern declarations

+TO BE WRITTEN

-### C#
+### C\#

 TO BE WRITTEN